mvolkmann/blog/src/ocaml.md

 The `List.iter` function iterates over a list in a way that is useful when the function passed to it has a side effect and a result list is not needed.

+The `List.length` function returns the length of a given list.

 The `List.map` function creates a new list containing elements that are computed by passing each element in an existing list to a given function.